trybick/slack-location-manager/README.md

 [![npm version](https://badge.fury.io/js/slack-location-manager.svg)](https://www.npmjs.com/package/slack-location-manager)

 A command-line tool that sets your slack status for you depending on your location.
-Run the wizard to create a daily cron job, and then forget about it.
+Run the wizard to create a daily cron job, automating the process for the future.

 ## Purpose